SecretHeroDev/secret-hero/ios/README.md

 * `onInitializeFailed(errorMessage: String)` : Triggered upon initialization failure in the SecretHero SDK
 * `onClose()` : Called when the SecretHero session is closed or terminated
 * `onOpen()` : Executed when the SecretHero session is opened or activated
+* `onEvent(event: SecretHeroEvent, extras: [String: String]?)` : Called when an event is triggered.
+Extra information for event are gameName, gameDuration and gameCoupon.

 4. The `release()` function within the SecretHero serves the purpose of releasing and resetting configuration and delegates associated with the SecretHero.
 Need to be called `deinit`